-Connecticut OKs Bill Pledging Electoral Votes To National Popular Vote Winner
+Connecticut OKs Bill Pledging Electoral Votes To National Popular-Vote Winner

 All of the states that have so far committed to the pact are also states whose electoral votes went to Clinton in 2016.

-Democrats have led the recent push to change how the Electoral College works.
+Democrats have led the recent push to change the way the Electoral College works.
 But the National Popular Vote organization, which supports the move nationwide, says there is also bipartisan support for the bill.

 The group cites the recent passage of popular-vote measures in three Republican-controlled legislative chambers: the Arizona House, the Oklahoma Senate and the New York Senate.
 In Connecticut's General Assembly, four Republican lawmakers voted in favor.